-Here are some of the trends likely to affect the self-publishing space in 2019 and how to stay ahead of the curve.
+Here are some trends likely to affect the self-publishing space in 2019 and how to stay ahead of the curve.

 1. Collaborative and Hybrid Publishing

-Authors and self-publishing businesses are increasingly enlisting professionals’ help and expertise to improve production quality and marketing efforts.
-Technology isn’t just altering ; it’s changing our expectations on quality.
+Authors and self-publishing businesses increasingly enlist professionals’ help and expertise to improve production quality and marketing efforts.
+Technology isn’t altering ; it’s changing our quality expectations.

 2. Continuous Marketing

 In the recent past, a book could climb to the bestseller list with minimal initial marketing.
-Not any more.
-Organic growth is currently a challenge for most self-publishing businesses, creating a continuous and multifaceted marketing strategy.
+Not anymore.
+Organic growth is currently challenging for most self-publishing businesses, creating an ongoing and multifaceted marketing strategy.

-Authors and self-publishers must embrace new marketing channels to remain visible in the midst of a barrage of new releases.
-Savvy are using blogging to reach a wider audience.
+Authors and self-publishers must embrace new marketing channels to remain visible amid a barrage of new releases.
+Savvy use blogging to reach a wider audience.
 Other potential marketing channels include social media, book review platforms, etc.

 3. The Shrinking Book

-The last few years have seen shorter books publishing – roughly 200 pages or about 50,000 words.
-Larger books can be split into a series to accommodate this changing reality.
+The last few years have seen shorter books published – roughly 200 pages or about 50,000 words.
+Larger books can be split into series to accommodate this changing reality.

 4. The Rise of the Audiobook

 More people are gravitating towards audiobooks, perhaps during their commute or downtime.
-Audiobook consumption has seen steady growth rising from 14% in 2016 to over 18%.
+Audiobook consumption has steadily risen from 14% in 2016 to over 18%.
 Publishers like HarperCollins reported an increase in digital audio revenue, which accounted for.